 Facebook has added new security tools to prevent hacking and held a staff meeting amid a growing storm about privacy at the social networking company.

 April Sims, a DBA at Southern Utah University and an Oracle Certified Professional, talks about her new book, “Oracle Database 11g Underground Advice for Database Administrators.”

 The extension of broadband to UK citizens remained high on the new government's priority list, despite not being part of the agreement thrashed out by Conservative and Liberal Democrat negotiators this week.

 The Payment Card Industry (PCI) Standards Council has published the latest version of its security requirements for card-based transactions.
 The

 The US military is to consider a military response in cases of cyber attacks against the US, according to a Pentagon official.

 The Wolverhampton Primary Care Trust (PCT) has reduced the cost of data back-ups by up to 30% in the year since switching to an agentless back-up system...

-Computacenter is flirting with the idea that the economic recovery may be more sustained after seeing renewed vigour in its UK product business during Q1 more than compensate for aslower start in its services operation.
-In an interim management statement, the firm revealed group revenues grew 7% to
+Computacenter is flirting with the idea that the economic recovery may be more sustained after seeing renewed vigor in its UK product business during Q1 more than compensate for a slower start in its services operation.

 The International Telecommunication Union (ITU) has formed a group to establish global standards for interoperability and secure information exchange across...